ColleagueRiley/OpenGL-Context-Creation/README.md

     }
 ```

-Now you can merge the two as one big format and set it as the format for your window.
+Now RGFW can merge the two as one big format and set it as the format for your window.

 ```c
     DescribePixelFormat(hdc, pixel_format2, sizeof(pfd2), &pfd2);